Lauren Thompson: Total Nonstop Action Wrestling (2007–2009)

-Thompson was hired by Total Nonstop Action Wrestling (TNA) as a backstage interviewer, along with Jeremy Borash, for TNA's primary television program TNA Impact!, and for their monthly pay-per-view events.
+Thompson was hired by Total Nonstop Action Wrestling (TNA) as a backstage interviewer, along with Jeremy Borash, for TNA's flagship television program TNA Impact!, and for their monthly pay-per-view events.

 Eventually, her character became involved in numerous angles during her interactions with TNA talent.
 The Beautiful People, as part of their arrogant Barbie gimmick, often taunted her in various ways during interviews.
 After a series of interviews, the mentally unstable Abyss began thinking of her as his girlfriend, leading to Lauren attempting to help him in his feud with Matt Morgan.
 She then assumed a more active role in the feud between Abyss, Dr. Stevie Richards, and Daffney, which also briefly involved Raven.
 The latter program also involved Taylor Wilde, who was established as Lauren's (kayfabe) best friend and sorority sister.
 Lauren became physically involved in a match for the first time at Victory Road by attacking Daffney.

 On December 17, 2009, it was reported that Thompson was leaving TNA to focus on her job with the Golf Channel.
 Her absence from TNA programming was explained on the "New Year's Knockout Eve 2010" broadcast as being "fired" by TNA Management, having assaulted Lacey Von Erich on the December 17 episode of Impact!.